-- (a) The complainant has the burden to show by a preponderance of the evidence that: - (i) the act (s) complained occurred: - (ii) the act (s) constitutes a violation by the service provider, employee or a person under contract with the service provider, of rights of the client set forth in the federal or state constitution, statutes, or department regulations or policies designated "Client's Rights"; and - (iii) the client is adversely affected. - (b) The complainant and the service provider (s) have the right to call witnesses on his or her behalf, question witnesses called by others, and present other evidence relevant to the complaint. - (c) The hearing officer shall admit all relevant evidence that is reasonably likely to assist him or her in making a fully informed, fair decision.
+- (i) the act (s) complained occurred; - (ii) the act (s) constitutes a violation by the service provider, employee or a person under contract with the service provider, of rights of the client set forth in the federal or state constitution, statutes, or authority regulations or policies designated "client's rights"; and - (iii) the client is adversely affected. - (b) The complainant and the service provider (s) have the right to call witnesses on their behalf, question witnesses called by others, and present other evidence relevant to the complaint. - (c) The hearing officer shall admit all relevant evidence that is reasonably likely to assist him or her in making a fully informed, fair decision.
 The hearing officer may exclude irrelevant or repetitious evidence.
 Conformity to rules of evidence is not required.
-The hearing officer's rulings on evidence are final. - (5) Recommended decision of the hearing officer: - (a) The hearing officer shall render a recommended decision to the secretary of the department or his designee in writing within 10 days of the hearing. - (b) The recommended decision shall include: - (i) a statement of uncontested facts and finding of fact on contested issues; and - (ii) a recommendation dismissing the complaint as not supported by a preponderance of the evidence; or
+The hearing officer's rulings on evidence are final. - (5) Recommended decision of the hearing officer: - (a) The hearing officer shall render a recommended decision to the secretary of the authority or the secretary's designee in writing within 10 days of the hearing. - (b) The recommended decision shall include: - (i) a statement of uncontested facts and finding of fact on contested issues; and preponderance of the evidence; or